panniers v trailer - trailers

 There are a few types around.

 Single wheel trailers are better for the rough stuff.
-They come in two main styles: the Extrawheel type where you have the same size wheel as the bike and add an extra set of panniers; and the Bob type which has a small, ie 16”, wheel at the rear.
+The Extrawheel type, where you have the same size wheel as the bike and add an extra set of panniers.
+The Bob type, which has a small, ie, 16”, wheel at the rear is no longer manufactured.

 Trailers are probably better on single track than having front panniers.
 You can see where you are going rather better.